On the Bondi accretion of a self-interacting complex scalar field: EFT of the complex scalar

-The complex scalar model in~(\ref{CS action}) with the potential in~(\ref{eq:Potential}) is therefore virtually indistinguishable from the~$P(X)$ model in~(\ref{specific P}) in situations where no large gradients develop, such as in cosmology~\cite{Babichev:2018twg}.
 Rather than considering the effective theory and studying only small corrections, we focus on systems that show large deviations between the two models that look the same in the limit of small gradients.
 The effective theory description outlined in this section does not apply in such circumstances.
-That is why we mostly study the equation of motion for the modulus field without assuming derivatives to be small.
+That is why we mostly study the equation of motion for the modulus field without assuming derivatives of $X$ to be small.
+Moreover, we do not assume the condition~$X\!>\!0$ holds everywhere, as required in the hydrodynamic picture of accretion.
+We impose it only at spatial infinity, and find that our solutions preserve this inequality throughout the flow.